logoDeveloper Hub

 It is not required to provide these custom configurations.
 If they are not provided, a VM-specific default config will be used.
 And the values of these default config are printed when the node starts.

-As mentioned above, if a Subnet's chain id is 2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt, the config for this chain should be at {chain-config-dir}/2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt/config.json
+As mentioned above, if an Avalanche L1's chain id is 2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt, the config for this chain should be at {chain-config-dir}/2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt/config.json

 FAQs